Reopening Plan and Certification Process for Humboldt County Businesses

 Medical offices are not required to submit reopening plans through the County of Humboldt, but they may submit plans to the “Office Workspaces” sector should they choose to submit a plan.

 For other business types: please review the list of forms linked below to see if the state has provided reopening guidance for your sector.
-If you are unsure which form to choose, please call the COVID Business Information Line at 707-268-2527.

 To get started with plan submittal, please select the Reopening Plan form appropriate for your business sector.
 Fill out the form, submit it online and your submission will be reviewed.
 After review, we will reach out to you with either approval of your plan or a request for additional information.